UniMath/agda-unimath/src/synthetic-homotopy-theory/dependent-cocones-under-spans.lagda.md

 ## Properties

-### Characterization of identifications of dependent cocones
+### Characterization of identifications of dependent cocones over a fixed cocone

 ```agda
 module _